VoidedClouds/van-htm/README.md

 ## Browser Builds

-VanJS HTM provides several prebuilt bundles for browser usage, available via CDN (e.g., [jsDelivr](https://cdn.jsdelivr.net/npm/vanjs-htm/dist/)).
+Van HTM provides several prebuilt bundles for browser usage, available via CDN (e.g., [jsDelivr](https://cdn.jsdelivr.net/npm/vanjs-htm/dist/)).
 You can choose the build that best fits your needs.
 If you choose a build that drops a feature you can exclude the corresponding library from the vanHtm options:

 **Build output structure:**